UCL/research-computing-with-cpp/session10/04virtual.md

 Virtual environments offer an alternative to virtual machines.
 Rather than constructing an entirely new system, virtual environments in general seek to provide reproducible 'containers' which are layered on top of an existing environment.

-Virtual environments enable controlled, reproducible environments to be shared, in theory with lower size and performance overheads than virtual machines
+Virtual environments enable controlled, reproducible environments to be shared, in theory with lower size and performance overheads than virtual machines.

 A popular tool for creating virtual environments is Docker:
 ![https://www.docker.com](https://www.docker.com/)